Nicholas282787728/CbLab/concepts/backup-wizard/backup-filesfolders/welcome.md

 Please be informed that enabling ransomware protection may increase the size of your backup because of the need to keep additional file versions until the backup administrator confirms their deletion.

-> Ransomware protection is currently supported only for file backups.
->
 > With the ransomware detection enabled, you can only choose the [Advanced backup mode](/concepts/backup-wizard/backup-filesfolders/shared-select-the-backup-mode.md) further in this wizard.

 **\[why the above?\]**